Real Goods Solar

 Real Goods Solar Inc. was a publicly traded residential solar power integrator doing business as RGS Energy.
 The company established its roots as a provider of sustainable lifestyle products through its retail division, dating back to 1978, when it sold some of the first retail solar panels in the United States of America.
 The company had customers in all 50 American states and all 10 Canadian provinces but filed Chapter 7 bankruptcy in January 2020.

 History of Real Goods

 Early years

 In 1977, 29-year-old John Schaeffer lived on an off-grid community in Mendocino County, California, and commuted 35 mi to work each day as a computer operator.
 As one of the few people with a vehicle and a job in town, he became the designated person to pick up supplies for the community.
-This led him to create his own general store that sold all the “real goods” for off-grid living at fair prices.
+This led him to create his own general store that sold all the goods for off-grid living at fair prices, according to him.
 In 1978, Schaeffer took $3,000 in savings and a $5,000 loan from his father and purchased a 50% share of an alternative energy store Open Circle from Steve Troy in Willits, California.
 John Schaeffer and Steve Troy then changed the name of Open Circle to Real Goods Trading Company.